UKHomeOffice/egar-common/README.md

 # Home Office - eGAR Commons

 This is shared libary for the HO eGAR project.
-It contains a set of classes shared by all the micro-services used bgy that project.
+It contains a set of classes shared by all the micro-services used by that project.

 ## Getting Started